mhzhu1/cs323-notes/logic/inference/index.md

 Adnan Darwiche*

-For DPLL, assume the variable ordering $$A,B,C,X,Y,Z$$ for the search procedure and variables are assigned true before being assigned false when branching.
+For DPLL, assume the variable ordering $$A,B,C,X,Y,Z$$ for the search procedure and that variables are assigned true before being assigned false when branching.
 The result of running DPLL on this formula is given by the figure above.
-We see that the DPLL algorithm is forced to explore almost half of the entire tree before detecting the contradiction.
+We see that the DPLL algorithm is forced to explore almost half of the entire tree before it is able to detect the contradiction.

 ![image](cdcl.png)